pyquint/bookie/README.md

 > python -m pip install -r requirements.txt
 ```

-4. Initialize the database.
-Navigate to the `data` folder and run the setup script.
+4. Navigate to the `data` folder and run the setup script to create database.
-5.

 ```
 > cd path\to\bookie\data
 > setup.bat
 ```

-Any help is greatly appreciated!